+Table 3.
+Comparison of confidence levels with and without training

 7. CHI SQUARE TEST

 To establish whether the observed improvements were statistically significant, we conducted chi-squared goodness of fit tests.
 For each research skill category, pre levels of confidence were measured against postlevels.
-The sample that was chosen to conduct the statistical analysis were students who had gone through training during the semester to allow for us to conclude if the trainings had any real impact on confidence levels.
+The sample chosen to conduct the analysis was of students who had gone through training during the semester to allow us to conclude if the trainings had any real impact on confidence levels.

 H0: Pre-confidence and post-confidence are independent.